 - Researchers in Britain placed Petri dishes next to dinner plates in U.K. homes; an average of 14 microplastics landed on the dishes in just 20 minutes.

 - On average, each American discards 185 pounds (84 kg) of plastic annually.

-- As bans on the use of plastic drinking straws spread around the world, the re-election campaign of President Donald Trump is selling them with his name on them, because “Liberal paper straws don’t work.”
-A pack of ten costs $15.00.
+- As bans on the use of plastic drinking straws spread around the world, the re-election campaign of former President Donald Trump was selling them with his name on them, because “Liberal paper straws don’t work.”
+A pack of ten cost $15.00.

 - “Human Consumption of Microplastics.”
 Kieran D. Cox, et al., Environmental Science and Technology, June 2019.

 - “You Eat Thousands of Bits of Plastic Every Year.”
 Sarah Gibbens, National Geographic, June 5, 2019.

 - “History and Future of Plastics.”
 Science History Institute, undated.

 - “The Lifecycle of Plastics.”
 WWF Australia, June 19, 2018.

 - “A Whopping 91% of Plastic Isn’t Recycled.”
 Laura Parker, National Geographic, December 20, 2018.

 - “We Are all Plastic People now, in Ways we Can’t See – and Can no Longer Ignore.”
 Rick Smith, Globe and Mail, July 17, 2020.